Bookshelves with English literature and language books.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

 This course is delivered in three terms of ten weeks each.
-In each term, students study up to 40 credits.
+In each term, you study up to 40 credits.

-Students should expect to spend an average of 40 hours per week on their studies which is made up of a mix of lectures, workshops, peer-led seminars, asynchronous learning, tutorial time with staff, using the University’s library, working with peers and preparing work for assessment and independent study.
+You should expect to spend an average of 40 hours per week on you studies which is made up of a mix of lectures, workshops, peer-led seminars, asynchronous learning, tutorial time with staff, using the University’s library, working with peers and preparing work for assessment and independent study.

 Teaching will be delivered by experienced academics and practitioners in the subject.
 This will be supplemented by occasional guest lecturers and speakers.

-There will be a broad range of assessment methods so that students are exposed to the different types of tasks they might encounter in the workplace.
+There will be a broad range of assessment methods so you are exposed to the different types of tasks you might encounter in the workplace.
 These will include coursework in the form of linguistic analysis, research posters, written pieces (both long and short form), presentations (live and pre-recorded), portfolios of writing, creative and reflective pieces and artifact manufacture.
-We continuously review the assessment methods used in order that they adequately prepare students for graduate level employment.
+We continuously review the assessment methods used in order that they adequately prepare you for graduate level employment.

 Your course will involve additional costs not covered by your tuition fees.
 This may include books, printing, photocopying, educational stationery and related materials, specialist clothing, travel to placements, optional field trips and software.
 Compulsory field trips are covered by your tuition fees.